In 2014, the South American Country

 Proposes the End of All Nuclear Weapons

 The following text transcribes a speech made by

-At the time Mr. Temer was the vice-president of his country.
+time Mr. Temer was the vice-president of Brazil.

 According to Temer, “the most effective way to

 reduce the risk that non-state actors make use of nuclear

 explosives or their materials is the total elimination of all

 nuclear arsenals.
 This measure must be an essential

 The view is shared by a number of governments and